 Site means an area of land where development is planned, which may include all or portions of one or more parcels of land.
 For subdivisions and other common plans of development, the site includes all areas of land covered under an applicable land development permit.

+Stormwater better site design means nonstructural site design approaches and techniques that can reduce a site’s impact on the watershed and can provide for nonstructural stormwater management.
+Stormwater better site design includes conserving and protecting natural areas and greenspace, reducing impervious cover and using natural features for stormwater management.

 Stormwater concept plan means an initial plan for post-construction stormwater management at the site that provides the groundwork for the stormwater management plan including the natural resources inventory, site layout concept, initial runoff characterization, and first round stormwater management system design.

+Stormwater management means the collection, conveyance, storage, treatment and disposal of stormwater runoff in a manner intended to prevent increased flood damage, streambank channel erosion, habitat degradation and water quality degradation, and to enhance and promote the public health, safety and general welfare.

+Stormwater management facility means any infrastructure that controls or conveys stormwater runoff.

+Stormwater management measure means any stormwater management facility or nonstructural stormwater practice.

-Stormwater Management Plan means a plan for post-construction stormwater management at the site that meets the requirements of Section and is included as part of the land development application.
+Stormwater Management Plan means a plan for post-construction stormwater management at the site that meets the requirements of Section 40-458 and is included as part of the land development application.

-Stormwater Management Standards means those standards set forth in Section .
+Stormwater Management Standards means those standards set forth in Section 40-456.

-Stormwater Management System means the entire set of non-structural site design features and structural BMPs for collection, conveyance, storage, infiltration, treatment, and disposal of stormwater runoff in a manner designed to prevent increased flood damage, streambank channel erosion, habitat degradation and water quality degradation, and to enhance and promote the public health, safety and general welfare.Stormwater Runoff means flow on the surface of the ground, resulting from precipitation.
+Stormwater Management System means the entire set of non-structural site design features and structural BMPs for collection, conveyance, storage, infiltration, treatment, and disposal of stormwater runoff in a manner designed to prevent increased flood damage, streambank channel erosion, habitat degradation and water quality degradation, and to enhance and promote the public health, safety and general welfare.

+Stormwater Retrofit means a stormwater management practice designed for a currently developed site that previously had either no stormwater management practice in place or a practice inadequate to meet the stormwater management requirements of the site.

+Stormwater Runoff means flow on the surface of the ground, resulting from precipitation.

+Structural stormwater control means a structural stormwater management facility or device that controls stormwater runoff and changes the characteristics of that runoff including, but not limited to, the quantity and quality, the period of release or the velocity of flow of such runoff.

 Subdivision means the division of a tract or parcel of land resulting in one or more new lots or building sites for the purpose, whether immediately or in the future, of sale, other transfer of ownership or land development, and includes divisions of land resulting from or made in connection with the layout or development of a new street or roadway or a change in an existing street or roadway.

 Other terms used but not defined in this Article shall be interpreted based on how such terms are defined and used in the GSMM and the City of Senoia’s MS4 permit.